Supreme Court: Tennessee Valley Authority can be sued

 KNOXVILLE, Tenn. — The U.S. Supreme Court has ruled the Tennessee Valley Authority can be sued over its commercial activity.
-But it left a lower court to decide whether the case of an Alabama man injured by a power line can go forward.
+But it left a lower court to decide whether the case of an Alabama man injured by a power line can proceed.

-The decision comes in the case of Gary Thacker, who was speeding along the Tennessee River in 2013 when he struck a low-hanging wire being worked on by TVA crews.
+The Monday decision comes in the case of Gary Thacker, who was boating in the Tennessee River in 2013 when he struck a low-hanging wire being worked on by TVA crews.
 Thacker was injured and a passenger killed.

-On Monday, the high court unanimously held that TVA can be sued when it performs the same functions as private companies.
+The high court unanimously decided TVA can be sued when it performs the same functions as private companies.
 Under certain circumstances, TVA may have immunity when acting more like a government agency.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.